nicolasblancom/new_magento2_devilbox/README.md

 - [X] complete "TODOs" from magento2.4_local_switch.sh
 - [X] create a dir structure following magento versions, so we can config or create different magento versions (a variable to switch between them will be needed)
-- [ ] create db creation script
+- [X] create db creation script
-- [ ] create download magento and install script
+- [X] create download magento and install script
-- [ ] create magento post installation script
+- [X] create magento post installation script
+- [ ] clean unnecesary parameters
+- [ ] clean file names and main file name (main scripts should be generic as they will get called in a CLI)
+- [ ] restructure includes, functions and script directories
+- [ ] create each step extension system (if certain script exists, then execute it)
+- [ ] integration with Dotly scripts
+- [ ] in includes/variables.sh, delete hardcoded username and that user home directory